marpetercontribs/classic-computer-science-problems-in-rust/README.md

 Drawbacks are the large number of additional *src* folders, *Cargo.toml* files and that the real source code files have the name *main.rs*, not expressing the real name of the program.

 Consider switching to a single package per chapter, with different "binaries" listed in the *Cargo.toml* file and stored subfolder in *src/bin*.
 They would have to be built using `cargo build --bin <name>` / `cargo run --bin <name>`.

+Missing ports:

+- Chapter 1.1: Generator version (equivalent of fib6 in Python / fib5 in Java book)